ccalobeto/portafolio/src/lib/content/posts/copilot.md

 ---
-title: "I worry our Copilot is leaving some passengers behind"
+title: 'I worry our Copilot is leaving some passengers behind'
 date: '2024-2-13'
 updated: '2024-2-15'
 categories: